evoldoers/machineboss/README.md

 Any state machine resulting from such operations can be run through the usual inference algorithms too (Forward, Backward, Viterbi, EM).

-For example, a protein-to-DNA alignment algorithm like [GeneWise](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC479130/) can be thought of as the combination of four state machines with the following roles:
+For example, a protein-to-DNA alignment algorithm like [GeneWise](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC479130/) can be thought of as the combination of four state machines accounting for the following effects:

-1. model sequencing errors
+1. sequencing errors (e.g. substitutions)
-2. splice out introns
+2. splicing of introns
-3. translate DNA to protein
+3. translation of DNA to protein
-4. mutate the protein using the BLOSUM62 substitution matrix with affine gaps
+4. mutation of the protein (e.g. using the BLOSUM62 substitution matrix with affine gaps)

 With BossMachine, each of these sub-models can be separately designed, parameter-fitted, and (if necessary) refactored.

-BossMachine is fluent in several forms of communication: it can read HMMER [profiles](http://hmmer.org/), write GraphViz [dotfiles](https://www.graphviz.org/doc/info/lang.html), and run GeneWise-style [models](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC479130/).
+BossMachine can read HMMER [profiles](http://hmmer.org/), write GraphViz [dotfiles](https://www.graphviz.org/doc/info/lang.html), and run GeneWise-style [models](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC479130/).
-However, its native format is a deliberately restricted (simple and validatable) JSON representation of a [weighted finite-state transducer](https://en.wikipedia.org/wiki/Finite-state_transducer), along with a few related data structures such as sequences.
+Its native format is a deliberately restricted (simple and validatable) JSON representation of a [weighted finite-state transducer](https://en.wikipedia.org/wiki/Finite-state_transducer).

 ## Features